confluentinc/flink-table-api-python-examples/README.md

 4. Optional: [Create a Kafka cluster](https://docs.confluent.io/cloud/current/clusters/create-cluster.html#manage-ak-clusters-on-ccloud)
    if you want to run examples that store data in Kafka
 5. Have the correct environment variables set as per [the documentation](https://docs.confluent.io/cloud/current/flink/reference/table-api.html#environment-variables)
-6. We recommend using a tool like uv to manage your Python versions and environments and Python 3.9-3.11 are the only versions currently supported.
+6. We recommend using a tool like [uv](https://docs.astral.sh/uv/) to manage your Python versions and environments and Python 3.9-3.11 are the only versions currently supported.

 ### Run Examples

-All example files are located in `flink_table_api_python/examples/table`.
+All example files are located in `examples`.
 Each file contains a `run()` function that can be executed directly or in `__main__`.
 Each has multiple table programs that will be executed individually.
 Every example program covers a different topic to learn more about how Table API can be used.
 It is recommended to go through the examples in the defined order as they partially build on top of each other.